ltrujello/Hobby_Curve_Algorithm/README.md

 # Hobby Curve Algorithm
 This is a Python implementation of John Hobby's curve drawing algorithm.
-The algorithm takes in a list of points and calculates the control points of Bezier splines which pass through each point and its successor.
+The algorithm takes in a sequence of points and calculates the control points which describe Bezier curves that interpolate the sequence very nicely.

 ## Usage
 My implementation is `hobby.py`, so use that. `python2_hobby.py` is an older working version I used to compare against.